shansjx/html-to-excel-scraper/README.md

 # automation-web-scraper
-To scrape data from a webpage and save it into an Excel file, then email the file as an attachment.
+To scrape data from a HTML File, compare with an existing excel sheet, and return only the newest data into a new Excel file ("scraped_data.xlsx") created for UIPath to pick up and use in further automation.
-- Implemented with Github Actions to run the script daily at a certain time (8:00am (UTC+8) by default)
-- Add only the most recent items (From 24 hours ago to now (time of script execution))
-- Script only works on tables with timestamp in second column, skip over first column (index column)
+- Script only works on tables with timestamps in second column, skip over first column (assuming its an index column).
+- A Python Script that can integrate into UIPath workflow.
+### Application case:
+- Scrape data from a downloaded HTML file, in cases where webpage requires login and authorization to access data

-## Local Setup
+### Local Setup

 1. Clone the repository:
    ```